Are you worried about finding a bald spot on your guinea pig?

 Treatment for this involves oral antifungal medicine.

-You may also use vitamins and mineral supplements which would improve your guinea pig’s health.
-It also aids the hair is growing back.
+You may also use vitamins and mineral supplements to improve your guinea pig’s health.

 Mites are so tiny that the naked eye cannot normally see them.

 It may be another reason why your guinea pig may have bald spots.